julianapeace/Treffen-The-Most-Socialist-Meet-Up-App/README.md

 - feed the midpoint into yelp api

 - dynamic google maps links
-- text message everyone the results
+- ability to text message everyone the results